Why Marry? (Part 2) (Ep. 156)

 Now it’s time for “Why Marry?
 (Part 2).”
-(You can download/subscribe at iTunes, get the RSS feed, listen via the media player above, or read the transcript.)
+(You can subscribe at iTunes, get the RSS feed, or listen via the media player above.
+You can also read the transcript, which includes credits for the music you’ll hear in the episode.)
 With the U.S. marriage rate at an all-time low, around 50 percent, we try to find out the causes, and consequences, of the decline of the institution.

 First, to get a picture of who marries today and who does not, we talk with Ivory Toldson, a professor of counseling psychology at Howard University and research analyst at the Congressional Black Caucus Foundation.
 He tells us:

 TOLDSON: People who are less educated tend to be married less than people who are more educated.
 People who have higher incomes are more likely to be married than those who have lower incomes.
 And people in smaller cities are more likely to be married than people in larger cities.
 And that’s true across all races.

 One area of particular interest to Toldson is the marriage rate among African-Americans.
 He talks about his research into the question “Are there enough successful black men for the black women who want them?”
 The answer is nuanced — but surprising nonetheless.